drewm27/speakerrankings/boombox-size-pages/EcoXGear+Defender.md

 layout: page
 title: EcoXGear Defender Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
+share-description: "The EcoXGear Defender ranks #55 out of 70 total Boombox Size Portable Bluetooth Speakers.
+Find all the specifications and reviews in one place
 ---

 The EcoXGear Defender ranks #55 out of 70 total [Boombox Size Portable Bluetooth Speakers](/boombox-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.